Multiwoven/.github/profile/README.md

 ##

-Multiwoven is an open-source reverse ETL platform for modern data teams.
+Multiwoven is an the open-source reverse ETL platform for modern data teams.
 Multiwoven makes data segmentation, sync and activation both easy and fully secure.

-👉 Clean and intuitive UI for building complex data pipelines.
+👉 Clean and intuitive UI for building complex data pipelines from datawarehouses to business tools.

-👉 Connect to any datawarehouse like Snowflake, Redshift, BigQuery, Databricks.
+👉 Easy connections to datawarehouses like Snowflake, Redshift, BigQuery, Databricks.

 👉 Rapidly growing number of integrations with business tools like Salesforce, Braze, Slack  Klaviyo, Facebook Ads, etc.